jrast/littlefs-python/docs/examples/index.rst

 Inspecting a filesystem image
 =============================

-Sometimes it's necesary to inspect a filesystem which was previously in use on a embedded system.
+Sometimes it's necessary to inspect a filesystem which was previously in use on a embedded system.
 Once the filesystem is available as an binary image, it's easy to inspect the content using littlefs-python.